madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 };
 {% endhighlight %}

-`PyMethodDef` is a structure type defined by the python header, it is a `struct` with four entries
+`PyMethodDef` is a structure type defined by the python header, it is a simple `struct` with four entries

   - `char* ml_name`: The name of the method, as called from python.
   - `PyCFunction ml_func`: A pointer to the C function implementing the method.
 The naming convention for python methods is `module_name + '_' + method_name`, which is how we ended up with the awkward function name `primes_primes_less_than`.